Nuclear Medicine Technologists

 Introduction

-Nuclear medicine technologists prepare and administer chemicals known as radiopharmaceuticals (radioactive drugs) used in the diagnosis and treatment of certain diseases.
+Nuclear medicine technologists prepare and administer chemicals known as radiopharmaceuticals (radioactive drugs) that are used in the diagnosis and treatment of certain diseases.
 These drugs are administered to a patient and absorbed by specific locations in the patients body, thus allowing technologists to use diagnostic equipment to image and analyze their concentration in certain tissues or organs.
 Technicians also perform laboratory tests on patients blood and urine to determine certain body chemical levels.
-There are approximately 19,3...
+There are ...

 Quick Facts